 In this world, the framework for success is providing as much transparency as possible.

-When I first started working with fertility centers, I had an earth-shattering idea of how to find out what patients wanted.
+When we first started working with fertility centers, we had an earth-shattering idea of how to find out what patients wanted.

 I talked to dozens of peer-led, infertility support group leaders across the United States.
 I was shocked at how consistently they reported feeling failed by their fertility centers in three main areas: cost confusion, clarity of success rates, and lack of connection to emotional support.
 In short, they were searching for a community that their fertility clinics were not helping them find.